-Qualified high school students who wish to begin college work after their junior year may apply for admission to Lindsey Wilson College.
+Qualified high school students who wish to begin college work may apply for admission to Lindsey Wilson College.
 The following application materials are required:

-- 1. Application for Admission; - 2.
+- 1. A completed Application for Admission; - 2.
 A transcript of high school work; - 3.
-Letters of recommendation from the high school counselor and a high school teacher in the field in which the student is enrolling; and - 4.
-The results of the American College Test (ACT) or Scholastic Assessment Test (SAT).
+The results of the American College Test (ACT) or the Scholastic Assessment Test (SAT); and - Approval from the high school guidance office.